 Fall harvest also demands participation from the whole family to keep the farm running.
-From holding down the fort and making field meals to taking care of the livestock and sorting pigs for market while selecting those to keep for breeding.
+From holding down the fort and making field meals to taking care of the livestock and sorting pigs for market.

-As I look over the landscape surrounding Clear Lake where I grew up, I notice undeniable changes, disappearing farmsteads that once stood as landmarks scattered every quarter mile, are now replaced by newer larger operations.
+Looking at the landscape surrounding Clear Lake, there are noticeable and undeniable changes including.
+Old farmsteads that once stood as landmarks are now replaced by newer larger operations.
 For every one new operation, ten traditional farms have vanished.

-Despite this, I am hopeful that family farms will be passed on to
+Despite this, I’m hopeful that family farms will be passed on to

 future generations.
 After all, the company my father helped found and the company I work for now supports over 720 independent diversified, humane and sustainable family farms across the country.
 As the average age of the American farmer grows older, the Niman Ranch network attracts younger farmers reducing that average by more than 11 years.